martinezmp3/WallPanel-Hubtat-Driver/README.md

 http://thanksmister.com/wallpanel-android/

+what you need?
+- Hubitat hub
+- MQTT Broker https://mosquitto.org/ will run in almos anything. is alot of free and pay option online but use at your on risk
+- this driver

 Installation steps:
 - install app on the table and use setting to configure to use your MQTT broker
 - add driver to your hub and set it up on the same MQTT broker